Ajit Balakrishnan: Public service

 Balakrishnan served as the Chairman of the Board of Governors of IIM Calcutta for two five-year terms ending in March 2017.
 He has in the past served on the Governing Council of Centre for Development of Advanced Computing (CDAC).
 He was named Chairman Emeritus of the Internet and Mobile Association of India (IAMAI).
 He served as the chairman of the Govt of India, Ministry of Information Technology Working Group on Internet Governance and Proliferation.
 He chaired a committee appointed by India's Ministry of Human Resource Development on 'Research and Faculty Enhancement at the 7 IIMs'.
 He was a member of the Central Advisory Board of Education of the Government of India.

+Awards & Recognition

+Ajit is mentioned as one of the pioneering Indian dotcom founders of the 21^{st} century.